gatherhub/peercom/scripts/Readme.md

 * castagent.js - Implementation of one-way audio/video broadcassting features based on PeerCom.
 * peercom-example.js - Demostration of the integration of UI and PeerCom libraries.

-NOTE: To avoid naming conflicts, all object modules are declared under Gatherhub naming space.
+**NOTE**: To avoid naming conflicts, all object modules are declared under Gatherhub naming space.
 For example.

 ```javascript
 var pc = new Gatherhub.PeerCom(config);